|Events: $7,000 to $25,000

 - development of policy briefs, knowledge syntheses and scoping reviews;

 - development of articles for print or online publication in newspapers or weekly or monthly magazines—whether specialized or general interest;

 - development/use of interactive technologies, audiovisual products or software; and/or

 - development/use of educational aids, instruments or equipment.

-Participants or audiences, in Canada and abroad, for both event and outreach activities, may include, among others, any of the following:
+Participants or audiences, in Canada and abroad, for both events and outreach activities, can include, among others:

 - academic researchers;

 - representatives from public, private or not-for-profit organizations;

 - representatives from community-based, local or regional non-academic organizations; and/or